dschnelldavis/angular2-json-schema-form/README.md

 import { JsonSchemaFormModule } from 'angular2-json-schema-form';
 ```

-If you want to use the Material Design framework, also add:
+If you want to use the Angular Material Design framework, also add:

 ```javascript
 import { FlexLayoutModule }                   from '@angular/flex-layout';
 import { MatInputModule, MatSelectModule }    from '@angular/material';
 ```

-(For information about all the available modules, check the [Angular Material site](https://material.angular.io/guide/getting-started).)
+(For information about which Angular Material modules to import, check the [Angular Material site](https://material.angular.io/guide/getting-started).)

 If you don't want to use the Material Design framework, you don't need to import these modules.
-(To get the project to build correctly, you may need to install the Angular Material libraries through NPM, as described above, but you don't need to actually import them.)
+(To get the project to build correctly, you need to install the Angular Material libraries through NPM, as described above, but you don't need to actually import them.)

-Finally, edit the `imports` array in your @NgModule declaration to add `JsonSchemaFormModule`, and the Angular Material modules if you want to use that framework.
+Finally, edit the `imports` array in your @NgModule declaration to add `JsonSchemaFormModule`, and, optionally, the Angular Material modules.

 Your final app.module.ts should look something like this: